YufenLin/opportunity_youth/README.md

 # make oy-env available to you as a kernel in jupyter
 python -m ipykernel install --user --name oy-env --display-name "oy-env"
 ```

+## Citations

+* <sup>1</sup> Yohalem, N., Cooley, S. 2016.
+“Opportunity Youth in the Road Map Project Region”.
+Community Center for Education Results.
+Available at: https://bit.ly/2P2XRF3.

+* <sup>2</sup> Anderson, T., Braga, B., Derrick-Mills, T., Dodkowitz, A., Peters, E., Runes, C., and Winkler, M. 2019.
+“New Insights into the Back on Track Model’s Effects on Opportunity Youth Outcomes”.
+Urban Institute.
+Available at: https://bit.ly/2BuCLr1.

+* <sup>3</sup> Seattle Region Partnership.
+2016.
+“King County Opportunity Youth Overview: Demographics of opportunity youth and systemic barriers to employment”. https://bit.ly/2oRGz37.

+* <sup>4</sup> Morton, N. 2019.
+“Nearly 19,000 youth in King County are neither working nor in school.
+How one Seattle nonprofit is changing that.”
+The Seattle Times.
+Available at: https://bit.ly/2W5EufR.